MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 ; Define tool index 5 as a 30mm diameter Face Mill M4000 P5 R15.0 S"30mm Face Mill 3 flute"

-; Define tool index 49 as a probe with 1mm tip radius and deflection values for X and Y M4000 P49 R1 S"Touch Probe" X0.05 Y0.01
+; Define tool index 49 as a probe with a 1mm tip radius and deflection values for X and Y M4000 P49 R1 S"Touch Probe" X0.05 Y0.01
 ```

 We need to store additional details about tools that RRF is not currently able to accommodate natively - this includes tool radius (`R`) and deflection values for probes (`X` and `Y`).
 Tool index is set using `P` and description is set using `S".."`.
-M4000` stores these custom values that allows us to use them, while configuring RRF with the relevant tool details using `M563`.
+M4000` stores these custom values that allow us to use them while configuring RRF with the relevant tool details using `M563`.

 ### `M4001` - FORGET TOOL